 - Makena Beach State Park (Big Beach) - One of Maui's largest beaches.

 - Iao Valley State Park - Historic site home to the iconic Iao Needle.

 - Haleakala National Park - Scenic home of Maui's highest peak.

 - Hana Highway - Famous for the scenery, twists, and turns on the way to Hana town.

 Big Island of Hawaii - The Orchid Isle

 Larger than all of the other islands combined, the island of Hawaii, also known as Big Island, encompasses most of the world's climate zones - from white sand beaches to snow-capped mountains.
 See waterfalls, rainforests, and botanical gardens near Hilo; explore the historic PuuKohola Heiau, north of Kona; or view Kilauea, one of the world's most active volcanoes, in Hawaii Volcanoes National Park.

 The sheer size of the Big Island of Hawaii also gives it a 'rural' feel, much like Kauai has, but so much larger!
 Plus, the island's diversity is truly astounding; there's nothing else quite like it; Hawaii Island is as eclectic as they come; from lush and verdant rainforests to barren black lava fields that stretch for miles.
 Check out our Big Island of Hawaii Regions guide to learn more about the different parts of Hawaii Island.

 Two airports service the Big Island, one in Kailua-Kona (on the west side of the island) and the other in Hilo (on the east side).
 Most visitors will fly into Kona's airport, as most accommodations are located on the western side of the island.
-Don't forget to read our Where to Stay on the Big Island to get an overview of all the major accommodation locations on the island.
+Don't forget to read our Where to Stay on the Big Island in 2023 to get an overview of all the major accommodation locations on the island.